yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

 The disadvantage is that buyer and seller must trust administrator to an extent.
 If platform server go down, the transaction will not be created.
-But platform administrator cannot access funds in multisignature address directly, so administrator have no incentive to stop service on purpose.
+But platform administrator cannot access funds in multisignature address without approval of the buyer or the seller, so administrator have no incentive to stop service on purpose.(Same as 2-of-3)
 So, I conclude that this method is far safer than fully-centralized escrow services like almost all of cryptocurrency exchanges.

 ## Implementation